jandejager10/CodInstProj3/README.md

     - `Procfile` for Heroku.
     - Update `requirements.txt` with project dependencies.
     - Deploy the application to Heroku and configure the database.
-        Database currently local for development but will be deployed either on neon.tech or code institute platform https://dbs.ci-dbs.net/
+        Database currently local for development but deployed on neon.tech for use by Heroku.

 ### Fields Used